stevensonmichel/bucks_app/design.md

 ## 6. Priority Considerations
 The authentication system is critical for securing user data.
 Expense tracking and budget management are essential features and will be prioritized for the MVP (Minimum Viable Product).
-Analytics and data export are high-priority features, but can be added after core functionalities are completed.
+Analytics and data export are not high-priority features, but can be added after core functionalities are completed.

 <br><br>